MohamedEh-ab/digital-image-processing-project/README.md

 This project provides a comprehensive web tool for image preprocessing, built with **Python**, **OpenCV**, and **NumPy**, and deployed using **Streamlit**.
 It allows users to visually analyze the effects of various image manipulation and computer vision algorithms.

+Use images in "sample_images" folder to try out our tool!

 ## ✨ Features and Algorithms

 The tool is equipped with methods across three main categories: Noise Generation, Denoising (Filtering), and Feature Detection (Edge Detection).